Imambaras of Lucknow: Rauza of Muhammad

 The original Rauza of Muhammad is situated inside Masjid-e-Nabawi at Medina (Saudi Arabia).
 In Lucknow the Rauza of Muhammad is situated near Madarsa-e-Waizeen adjacent to Jahaz wali kothi in the Raja Bazar area of Lucknow.
 This rauza is known as "90 dar ki Masjid".
-This mosque is the small scale replica of Masjid-e-Nabawi & Rauza of Muhammad.
+This mosque is the small scale replica of Masjid-e-Nabawi and Rauza of Muhammad.
 This Masjid also have the replica of Rauza-e-Fatimain, Medina.

 Qadam-e-Rasool

 The shrines related to Muhammad are also known as "Qadam-e-Rasool", where the relic of Muhammad's foot print is kept.
 Once Lucknow have many "Qadam-e-Rasool".